The Arts Society Wellington

-The Decorative & Fine Arts Society of Wellington (WeDFAS) offers the opportunity to hear eight top quality, diverse and interesting lectures each year, as well as one Half Study Day, covering a wide range of Decorative and Fine Arts subjects.
+We offer the opportunity to hear eight top quality, diverse and interesting lectures each year covering a wide range of Decorative and Fine Arts subjects.

-Recently our members have enjoyed hearing about architecture, glass, painting, fashion, porcelain, artists, sculpture, art history, design, craft, archaeology, literature, ceramics and even the history of the design of golf equipment.
+Recently our members have enjoyed hearing about architecture, glass, painting, fashion, porcelain, artists, sculpture, art history, design, craft, archaeology, literature and ceramics.

 Our lecturers primarily come from the UK where they have undergone a stringent selection process to qualify as lecturers for The Arts Society (based in the UK).
 The Arts Society lecturers have a reputation as excellent speakers who deliver well-researched and illustrated talks.

-Wellington DFAS hosts eight one-hour lectures per year.
+The Arts Society Wellington hosts eight one-hour lectures per year.
 They take place on a Monday evening with a 6pm start, at The Royal Society of New Zealand, 11 Turnbull Street, Thorndon, Wellington, unless otherwise advised.

 We round off the evening with a glass of wine and sandwiches, providing members with an opportunity to meet the lecturer and each other.

-Our Half Study Days consist of two 60 minute lectures and include a break for refreshments.
+Our Half Study Days, when offered, consist of two 60 minute lectures and include a break for refreshments.
 Their subject matter differs from the programmed evening lecture and they are a more in-depth and interactive event.
 There is a fee of $35 for all members and guests attending.

-To express an interest to join WeDFAS please download the WeDFAS Application Form 2018 and send it to the Membership Secretary at PO Box 19030, Courtenay Place, Wellington, 6149 or to email@example.com.
+To express an interest to join, please download the 2019 Membership Application Form and send it to the Membership Secretary at PO Box 19030, Courtenay Place, Wellington, 6149 or to email@example.com.